Yuri Gavrilov (handballer): Handball career

 He won the gold medal with the Unified Team.
 The Lieutenant of the Reserves Yuriy Havrylov represented the Ukrainian Armed Forces.
 He played all seven matches and scored 19 goals.
 He was elected Man of the Match in the final game against Sweden.

-From 1992 - 1996 he played for two different Spanish handball clubs, SD Teucro and Tevcr.
+From 1992 to 1996 he played for two different Spanish handball clubs, SD Teucro and Tevcr.

-In 1996 he moved with his family to Luxembourg and played for the HB Dudelange from 1997 - 2000 / 2001, with whom he won in 1999 La Coupe du Luxembourg as player and as the women's head coach won in 1998 La coupe du Luxembourg.
+In 1996 he moved with his family to Luxembourg and played for the HB Dudelange from 1997 to 2000–01, with whom he won in 1999 La Coupe du Luxembourg as player and as the women's head coach won in 1998 La coupe du Luxembourg.

-After 2001 he competed for 4 more years for the HB Kaerjeng and HB Peiteng.
+After 2001 he competed for four more years for the HB Kaerjeng and HB Peiteng.

 Private

 After his retirement from Handball he worked and lived in Luxembourg.

 Upon his death, the former teams he competed for in the Former Soviet Union, Ukraine, Spain and Luxembourg as well as the Ukrainian Handball Association and the International Handball Federation paid their tributes to him.